invopop/gobl.fatturapa/README.md

 FatturaPA defines two versions of invoices:

 - Ordinary invoices, `FatturaElettronica` types `FPA12` and `FPR12` defined in the v1.2 schema, usable for all sales.
-- Simplified invoices, `FatturaElettronicaSemplificata` type `FSM10` defined in the v1.0 schema, with a reduced set of requirements but can only be used for sales of less then €400, as of writing. **Currently not supported!**
+- Simplified invoices, `FatturaElettronicaSemplificata` type `FSM10` defined in the v1.0 schema, with a reduced set of requirements but can only be used for sales of less then €400, as of writing.

 Unlike other tax regimes, Italy requires simplified invoices to include the customer's tax ID.
-For "cash register" style receipts locally called "Scontrinos", another format and API is used for this from approved hardware.
+For "cash register" style receipts locally called "Scontrinos", another format and API is used.

 ## Sources